dusk-network/moat/README.md

 ![Build Status](https://github.com/dusk-network/moat/workflows/build/badge.svg)
 [![Documentation](https://img.shields.io/badge/docs-moat-blue?logo=rust)](https://docs.rs/moat/)

-`moat` is a Rust workspace containing the following crates: `moat-cli`, `moat-core` and `wallet-accessor`.
+`moat` is a Rust workspace containing the following crates: `moat-cli`, `moat-core`, `wallet-accessor`, `integration-tests` and `license-provider`.

 - `moat-cli`: Command line interface (CLI) for submitting license requests to the Dusk blockchain.
 - `moat-core`: Library for submitting and scanning license requests in the Dusk blockchain.
 - `wallet-accessor`: Library for submitting contract-call transactions to the Dusk blockchain.
+- `integration-tests`: Moat library integration tests (test which require access to Dusk Wallet and a live Dusk cluser).
+- `license-prvider`: A reference implementation of a license provider.

 Example usage of the moat-cli utility:
 ```sh